wiseman-timelord/InfoEventMon/README.md

 - [PWSH 7.4](https://github.com/PowerShell/PowerShell/releases/tag/v7.4.0) for other scripts, [here](https://github.com/PowerShell/PowerShell/releases/download/v7.4.0/PowerShell-7.4.0-win-x64.msi) is the `.msi` installer for Windows x64)

 ## Disclaimer
-This program is provided "as is" without warranties or support.
-Users are responsible for the content they, download and use, as well as, any resulting damage to hardware.
+This program is provided "as is" without, warranties and/or support.
+Users are responsible for the content they, download and/or use, as well as, any resulting damage to, software and/or hardware.